-- 1. All Stage 1, 2, or 3 requests shall include an analysis demonstrating the system's degree of EMC with authorized services in the intended operating bands, adjacent bands, and possible harmonic frequency bands as per Section 10.8.1.9 (Non-Conforming Operations) and shall specifically include "details of how operations on a non-interference basis are feasible." - 2.
-In frequency bands subject to footnote US246, the EMC analysis must show that there will be no impact upon radio astronomy observations and passive sensing operations.
-Various EMC methods may include: - a. an analysis showing evidence that the selection of operating locations will ensure protection of radio astronomy observations and Earth Exploration-Satellite Service passive sensing operations; - b. descriptions of design techniques incorporated in the UWB system for protecting radio astronomy observations and Earth Exploration-Satellite Service sensor operations, such as attenuating emissions through filtering; or
+2. All Stage 2, 3, or 4 requests must include an analysis demonstrating the system's degree of EMC with authorized services in the intended operating bands, adjacent bands, and possible harmonic frequency bands as per Section 10.8.1.9 (Non-Conforming Operations) and must specifically include "details of how operations on a non-interference basis are feasible."

+3. In frequency bands subject to footnote US246, the EMC analysis must show that there will be no impact upon radio astronomy observations and passive sensing operations.
+Various EMC methods may include:

+a. an analysis showing evidence that the selection of operating locations will ensure protection of radio astronomy observations and Earth Exploration-Satellite Service passive sensing operations;

-- c. the use of interference levels specified by ITU-R Recommendation RA.769-2 or RS.1029-2 as a coordination trigger with the radio astronomy and Earth Exploration-Satellite Service passive sensor operations (If the UWB system emission levels are below the interference levels specified in ITU-R Recommendation RA.769-2 or RS.1029-21, coordination is not required). - 3.
-The analysis shall clearly indicate the equivalent isotropically radiated power (e.i.r.p.) of the system expressed as average power per MHz based on the r.m.s. voltage as a function of frequency and victim receiver bandwidth, antenna gains, losses, propagation path losses, and the interference criteria of the victim receiver used in the analysis.
-For additional information on the details of performing EMC analyses, see ECAC-TN-78-005 EMC Analysis Handbook, NTIA Special Publication 01-43, and NTIA Technical Memorandum 04-408. - 4.
-Additional power losses due to "terrain, foliage, or building shielding" or other phenomenon included in the analysis shall only be applied where it can be clearly demonstrated that such losses will occur consistently in all plausible operational scenarios.
-Polarization mismatch losses shall not be considered in the analysis.
+b. descriptions of design techniques incorporated in the UWB system for protecting radio astronomy observations and Earth Exploration-Satellite Service sensor operations, such as attenuating emissions through filtering; or c. the use of interference levels specified by ITU-R Recommendation RA.769-2 or RS.1029-2 as a coordination trigger with the radio astronomy and Earth Exploration-Satellite Service passive sensor operations (If the UWB system emission levels are below the interference levels specified in ITU-R Recommendation RA.769-2 or RS.1029-21, coordination is not required).

+4. The analysis must clearly indicate the e.i.r.p. of the system expressed as average power per MHz based on the r.m.s. voltage as a function of frequency and victim receiver bandwidth, antenna gains, losses, propagation path losses, and the interference criteria of the victim receiver used in the analysis.
+For additional information on the details of performing EMC analyses, see ECAC-TN-78-005 EMC Analysis Handbook, NTIA Special Publication 01-43, and NTIA Technical Memorandum 04-408.

+5. Additional power losses due to "terrain, foliage, or building shielding" or other phenomenon included in the analysis must only be applied where it can be clearly demonstrated that such losses will occur consistently in all plausible operational scenarios.
+Polarization mismatch losses must not be considered in the analysis.
 Such mismatches are only applicable where both the transmitter and receiver are fixed, and are within each-others mainbeam.

-10.11.5 Measurements
+10.10.4 Spectrum Measurements